markitosha/js-personal-crib/functions.md

 - `name`: This property returns the name of the function.
 - `length`: This property returns the number of formal parameters in the function definition.
 - `new Function`: This is a way to create a function from a string of code.
 However, it's generally not recommended due to security and performance concerns.
 - Functions in JavaScript have their own lexical environment.
-If a function is defined in the global scope, it will only see the global lexical environment and won't have access to the outer one (if any).